Types of Institutions

-Moreover, the reform concerning the professional lycée implemented in 2009, as well as that for the general and technological lycée in 2010, provide for a system of bridges between professional education and general and technological education, and between the programme leading to the two-year CAP and the one leading to the three-year professional baccalauréat.
+Moreover, a system of bridges between professional education and general and technological education exists, and between the programme leading to the two-year CAP and the one leading to the three-year professional baccalauréat.
 The purpose of this is to facilitate making corrections to the pupil's path and reduce the school dropout rate.

 Age Levels and Grouping of Pupils